 The water quality assessment may include routine chemistry parameters (pH, conductivity, major cations/anions, etc.), total and/or dissolved metals, hydrogen sulphide, and biological parameters for iron reducing and acid producing bacteria.
 The majority of the analyses are completed at accredited laboratories.
 Some parameters (e.g. temperature) may also be monitored in the field.

 In Vermilion’s offshore Australian operations, discharge occurs to seawater in accordance with a government authorization that mandates water quality and quantity, as well as monitoring and reporting requirements.
-This volume (constituting 29% of our total 2021 discharge) is metered as part of the discharge process.
+This volume (28% of our total 2022 discharge) is metered as part of the discharge process.

-Approximately 1% of Vermilion’s total water discharge is to third party wastewater treatment plants, disposal facilities and is either metered or determined by volumetric calculations at the point of transfer.
+Approximately 1% of Vermilion’s total water discharge is to third party wastewater treatment plants, disposal facilities and is either metered or determined by volumetric calculations on transfer.